This is by no means intended to be a technical manual on Rife technology.

 The argument is that Rife used a sine wave.
 That is more correct than is immediately apparent.
 The instant a square wave enters the body, it is converted by the resistance of the body, into a sine wave.
 If you introduce a sine wave, it instantly goes flat, and does not deliver any frequency information/potential at all.
 This is true with all other wave forms as well, except a square wave.

 We hope this clears up some of the technical questions you may have.
-If you have further questions, there is more basic tech in our Distributor’s section.
+If you have further questions contact us.